VolteraInc/styx/README.md

 - Drag-based selection is now aligned to the circuit.
 It's odd at first, but make selection on a rotated circuit as easy as it is for unrotated circuits
 - Click-based selection now has a few pixels of tolerance, so near misses will still select
-- Fix: Click-based selection properly selects the closest path
+- fix: Click-based selection properly selects the closest path
-- Fix: When reconnecting to the printer, remind it what the current tool is.
+- fix: When reconnecting to the printer, remind it what the current tool is.
-- Fix: Alt+o will no longer executes an Outline outside of the OutlineStep
+- fix: Alt+o will no longer executes an Outline outside of the OutlineStep
-- Fix: detect printer’s ‘--start--’ message even when it’s prefixed with a partially sent message from the previous run
+- fix: detect printer’s ‘--start--’ message even when it’s prefixed with a partially sent message from the previous run
-- Fix: Handle early end-of-file when parsing gerbers.
+- fix: Handle early end-of-file when parsing gerbers.
-- Fix: Treat no toolpaths in circuit as an error
+- fix: Treat no toolpaths in circuit as an error

 #v0.11.2
 - reduced sensitivity of hole detection (thanks @fred and @matt)